jesi-rgb/old.jesirgb.com/posts/gif-encoding.md

 _All this information and much more can be found on this spectacular article by Steven Segenchuk: [An Overview of Color Quantization Techniques](http://web.cs.wpi.edu/~matt/courses/cs563/talks/color_quant/CQindex.html)_

+_Also, this whole process, as well as applying the palette, is actually done by the [gifenc library](https://github.com/mattdesl/gifenc), by [Matt DesLauriers](https://twitter.com/mattdesl), which helped me a ton in this project._

 ### Applying a palette

 Great!
 So now we have a color palette that's tailored to our specific animation.
 Now, we need to use this palette to encode every frame.